gcsrp/gcsrp.github.io/_pages/partners.md

 ---

 # Partners in Inclusive Development through Cognitization
-#### Project Vikram  is honoured to have the following dignitaries on its panel of advisors
+#### GameChanger  is honoured to have the following dignitaries on its panel of advisors

 {% include feature_row %}